 to the new online home of the Womens Hockey Association of Minnesota

-With our 2013-2014 WHAM season winding down, it’s time to start preparing for the WHAM Championship Tournament.
-Our end of season, intra-league tournament will take place at the Dakotah Sports Arena in Prior Lake, MN (a few pre-games will be played at Augsburg arena March 20 and 21st) March 19- 23rd, 2014.
-For the fourth year, our end of season tournament will not be sanctioned by and/or run as part of Minnesota Hockey due to WHAM's recreational league status under USA and MN Hockey.
+With our 2014-2015 WHAM season winding down, it’s time to start preparing for the WHAM Championship Tournament.
+Our end of season, intra-league tournament will take place at the Dakotah Sports Arena in Prior Lake, MN (a few pre-games will be played at Augsburg and Brooklyn Park arenas March 11-13th) March 11- 15th, 2015.
+For the fifth year, our end of season tournament will not be sanctioned by and/or run as part of Minnesota Hockey due to WHAM's recreational league status under USA and MN Hockey.

 Some important dates to remember and prepare for as we get closer to the tournament: